-Budgeted cost: £5,225
+Budgeted cost: £6,862

 Activity Evidence that supports this approach Challenge number(s) addressed Attendance support for targeted families by employing a Family Support Worker and releasing Headteacher to facilitate regular attendance strategy meetings.
 There is a direct link between school attendance and academic outcomes.
 If we can increase the attendance, then there is a much greater chance of success for disadvantaged children.
-3 Good to be Green Behaviour, including learning behaviour, is good.
+3 Social and emotional/pastoral support. • Senior mental health training • Lego Therapy Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.
+3 & 4 Good to be Green Behaviour, including learning behaviour, is good.
 Pupils make good progress in learning.
-3 Wider curriculum opportunities Pupils have access to a wide range of activities within and beyond the curriculum experience to enhance their cultural capital.
-4

-Increased parent involvement & dialogue with school Parents will be able to have remote parent consultations/open classes which empower them to support their pupils at home.
-5 Regular school newsletter, Seesaw and Tapestry inform parents of learning.
-Curriculum overviews are shared with parents on website and their achievements shared via Tapestry (Reception pu- pils) and SewSaw (KS1 & KS2) Increased Healthy Diet.
+3 Wider curriculum opportunities • After school clubs • Sporting events Pupils have access to a wide range of activities within and beyond the curriculum experience to enhance their cultural capital.
+3, 4 & 5 Increased parent involvement & dialogue with school Parents will be able to have remote parent consultations/open classes which empower them to support their pupils at home.
+Regular school newsletter, Seesaw and Tapestry inform parents of learning.
+Curriculum overviews are shared with parents on website and their achievements shared via Tapestry (Reception pupils) and SewSaw (KS1 & KS2) 5 Increased Healthy Diet.
 Free school milk and hot lunches.
 Increases pupils focus on learning and health.
 Increases concentration.
 Children enjoy their milk and their hot lunch with their peers.
 7

-Total budgeted cost: £25,460
+Total budgeted cost: £29,135

-Part B: Review of outcomes in the previous academic year.
+Part B: Review of the previous academic year